UniExeterRSE/intro-version-control/_episodes/04_configuring_git.md

 Because Git uses these characters to compare files, it may cause unexpected issues when editing a file on different machines.
-You can change the way Git recognizes and encodes line endings using the `core.autocrlf` setting to `git config`.
+You can change the way Git recognizes and encodes line endings using the `core.autocrlf` setting.
 The following settings are
 recommended:

 - **MacOS and Linux:**